Textualize/textual/docs/how-to/center-things.md

 ```

 The container of the widget is the screen, which has the `align: center middle;` rule applied.
 The
-`center` part tells Textual to align on the horizontal edge, and `middle` tells Textual to align on the vertical edge.
+`center` part tells Textual to align in the horizontal direction, and `middle` tells Textual to align in the vertical direction.

 The output *may* surprise you.
 The text appears to be aligned in the middle (i.e. vertical edge), but *left* aligned on the horizontal.